blepping/ComfyUI-sonar/README.md

 # ComfyUI-sonar

-Very WIP and not very well tested implementation of Sonar sampling for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-Currently it may not be even close to working _properly_ but it does produce pretty reasonable results.
+A janky implementation of Sonar sampling (momentum-based sampling) for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+It may or may not be working _properly_ but it does produce pretty reasonable results.
+I am using it personally.
+At this point, I would say it's suitable for general use with the caveat that it's very likely stuff like implementation and inputs to nodes will still be changing fairly frequently.
+In other words, don't depend on reproduceable generations with this unless you're willing to keep track of the git revision something was generated with.

-Only supports Euler and Euler Ancestral sampling.
+Currently supports Euler, Euler Ancestral, and DPM++ SDE sampling.

 ## Description